 Why do we care about this model of causation?

 There is a famous data set from an ancient Santa Fe time series data analysis contest, of ECG and breath data.
-Transfer entropy has been to this to measure whether heart rate t-causes breath rate or vice versa.
-However, if you really which to know whether heart rate t-causes breath rate or breath rate t-causes heart rate, at least one experiment to work it out has been done many times: Stop either someone’s heart or breath for long enough, the other one will stop shortly after.
+Transfer entropy has been to this to measure whether heart rate “t-causes” breath rate or vice versa.
+However, if you really which to know whether heart rate “causes” breath rate or breath rate “causes” heart rate, at least one experiment to work it out has been done many times: Stop either someone’s heart or breath for long enough, the other one will stop shortly after.
 Homework: What is the relationship between the model of causation implicit in this experiment and the one from the observational time series data?

 If you have to estimate the transfer entropy between processes with unknown parameters from noisy observations, you have now arrived in the world of statistics.

 For now, probably just see RHPK12, who handball the entire thing to the PC-algorithm for graphical models.
-This is probably the best thing to do, since if the question is “How do I estimate the transfer entropy of a process nonparametrically from observational data?”, the question should probably have been “How do I estimate causality nonparametrically from observational data?”, unless your process comes pre-discretised in time and space,optimisation_sequential_surrogate.rst.rst or you don’t like flexibility in your estimands.
+This is probably the best thing to do, since if the question is “How do I estimate the transfer entropy of a process nonparametrically from observational data?”, the question should probably have been “How do I estimate causality nonparametrically from observational data?”, unless your process comes pre-discretised in time and space, or you object to flexibility in your estimands.